Fraud Alert: Fraudulent Use of Our Firm’s Name

 Key Facts

 - We are not involved.
-Oliveira Lawyers does not broker commodity trades.
+Oliveira Lawyers does not broker commodity trades or act as attorneys for traders or Brazilian companies exporting commoditions.

 - If you received any document bearing our signature or name from a third party: forward it immediately to [email protected] and do not wire funds.